Introduction

 - A security plugin or custom function added to the theme is asking the server to block access to wp-admin or the admin-ajax.php file.

-Performing a manual conflict test may help to discard plugin/theme functions being the cause, as long as they don’t use .htaccess
+Performing a manual conflict test may help to discard plugin/theme functions as the cause, as long as they don’t use .htaccess rules.
+Contact your host for further assistance when the manual conflict test doesn’t help.

 Response code: 404

-- Check your Site Address (URL) setting is correct in your WordPress Settings > General page.
+- Ensure your Site Address (URL) setting is correct in WordPress Settings > General page.

 - Check your wp-config.php file to see if WP_SITEURL is set to a wrong URL.